urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **array**
-  : Shall be an array of any type.
+  : The data from this array is used to fill the resulting vector

 - **mask**
-  : Shall be an array of type _logical_ and of the same size as **array**.
-  Alternatively, it may be a _logical_ scalar.
+  : the _logical_ mask must be the same size as **array** or, alternatively, it may be a _logical_ scalar.

 - **vector**
   : (Optional) shall be an array of the same type as **array** and of rank